nearlend-dao/nearlend-protocol/contract/API.md

         in_assets: Vec<AssetAmount>,
         out_assets: Vec<AssetAmount>,
     },
+    ForceClose {
+        account_id: AccountId,
+    }
 }

 pub enum TokenReceiverMsg {
     Execute { actions: Vec<Action> },
     /// The entire amount will be deposited to the asset reserve.
     DepositToReserve,
 }